zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

         | **type**: str

       {property}
-        Additional properties of the storage adapter, as described in the data model of the 'Adapter' object in the :term:\`HMC API\` book.
+        Additional properties of the storage adapter, as described in the data model of the 'Adapter' object in the \ :ref:`HMC API <HMC API>`\  book.
 The property names have hyphens (-) as described in that book.

         | **type**: raw